ORABLACK-DEVELOPERS/website/README.md

  Next Step

-          🔘 Clone the repo from there  and  start coding
+          🔘 Clone the repo from there  and  make the changes

-After applying your ideas or the suggestions from issues or Discussions
+Finally

-           🔘  Git Push to the repo under your account after that you will see a button Pull Request and make a Pull Request with brief description and full description that's all
+           🔘  Git Push to the repo under your account after that you will see a button Pull Request and make a Pull Request with brief description and full description that's all!